Street dogs in Bucharest: NGOs

-Controversy

-On May 4, 2012, Cuțu Cuțu issued a press release, which was flagged as "shocking", "terrible" and has been associated with Reductio ad Hitlerum by the Romanian mass-media and bloggers.
+On May 4, 2012, Cuțu Cuțu created controversy by issuing a press release, which was flagged as "shocking", "terrible" and has been associated with Reductio ad Hitlerum by the Romanian mass-media and bloggers.
 The press release compared dog shelters with the Nazi concentration camps.
 Two days after the press release, the association has released another press statement, which mentioned the fact that they are not antisemitic and have "plenty of Romanian Jewish friends".
 Furthermore, it has been mentioned that what they wanted to point out is that the authorities treat dogs the way Jews were treated in 1940.

-The National Council for Combating Discrimination (CNCD) has self-mandated and is going to start an inquiry.

-Later in May 2012, the head of the Municipality of Bucharest, Sorin Oprescu, repealed the accusations.
-He said that his aim is to sterilize the stray dogs and take them off the streets.
-The media responded positively towards his statement.

-Vier Pfoten

-Vier Pfoten (Four paws in English) – an international animal welfare organisation – has been actively involved in lobbying for improvements in animal welfare in Romania for many years and runs CNR (capture, neuter, release) projects to manage the stray animal population in a humane and effective way working with municipalities across Romania, as well as supporting Speranta shelter (a shelter for 500 rescued stray dogs) close to Bucharest.
+Vier Pfoten (Four paws in English) – an international animal welfare organisation – has been actively involved in lobbying for improvements in animal welfare in Romania for many years, running CNR (capture, neuter, release) projects to manage the stray animal population in a humane and effective way working with municipalities across Romania, as well as supporting Speranta shelter (a shelter for 500 rescued stray dogs) close to Bucharest.

-BBFWPA
+Brigitte Bardot

+French actress and animal rights activist Brigitte Bardot had long taken an interest in the management of stray dogs in Bucharest, including through visiting the city in 2001, and in the following years she wrote several open letters to Romanian authorities.
 The first letter was sent in the Stray Dogs Euthanasia Law.
 She deemed the project to be a "project of systematic extermination".
 Furthermore, Bardot appealed to the "majority" in order to find a "solution approved by the European Union, from which Romania has been part of since 2007".
 The content of the letter has been received with criticism and skepticism in Romania.
 The President of Romania responded by saying that "Brigitte Bardot was beautiful during the reign of the Kings of France".

 The second later was addressed to the "president of the unfortunate Romanian nation".
 Bardot stated that the President of Romania is "the successor of Nicolae Ceaușescu".
 In the letter, she asked "where the money from the European Commission was" and "where the 3.42 million vaccinated dogs were".
 Bardot said that "the dogs are paying with their life as a result of a corrupt management".
 She ended the letter by saying that she had "pleasant memories about Romania", but that she is "currently comparing it to hell".